Adventures in Machine Learning

 Changes to the Asyncio Module

 Python 3.7 includes significant changes to the asyncio module, including a major revamp of the core event loop and improvements to the API.
-The primary changes include a new AbstractEventLoop class, which replaces the previous BaseEventLoop class.
+Key changes include a new AbstractEventLoop class, which replaces the previous BaseEventLoop class.
+This class simplifies the creation of custom event loops and reduces the complexity of the asyncio module.

-This class makes it easier to create custom event loops and reduces the complexity of the asyncio module.
 The asyncio module also received a “Face Lift,” including a new high-level API, improvements to SSL support, and better error handling.

 Context Variables

-Here is an example of how to use context variables:
+Here’s an example of using context variables:

 from contextvars import ContextVar